ACCESS-NRI/training-day-2024-find-analyse-data/esmvaltool/ESMValTool_training_VDI.md

 ![Collage of screenshots of the terminal window when printing the available ESMValTool recipes list on Gadi.](../assets/ESMValTool/esmvaltool_recipe_list.png)

 For this tutorial, we will choose `recipe_climwip_test_basic.yml` as an example recipe.
+ACCESS-NRI is working on supporting all the above recipes on NCI.
+You can check the current support status [here](https://github.com/ACCESS-NRI/ESMValTool-workflow).

 Use the following command to copy the recipe to your working directory